HR0580 – Code of Conduct

 - Disorderly conduct, including, but not limited to, using discriminatory, abusive, or threatening language; fighting, provoking a fight, or attempting bodily harm or injury to another employee or to any other individual or threatening physical action or injury on university property or during university activities; or other conduct that threatens or endangers the health, safety, or well-being of any person.

-- Violation of any university policy against harassment, discrimination, or retaliation.
+- Violation of any university policy or law prohibiting harassment, discrimination, or retaliation against students or employees.

 - Willful or negligent damage to university property.